Wondering how to store food on a boat? Let’s start with the goals (read my article). Then, you need 8 supplies to store food on a boat effectively.

 1. Plastic bags.
-Heavy-duty resealable plastic bags are indispensible for food storage.
+Heavy-duty resealable plastic bags are indispensable for food storage.
 I tried to always have a substantial stock of 1-quart, 1-gallon and 2-gallon Ziploc freezer bags on hand.
 While the zipper style bags are convenient, I’ve had more problems with them leaking than with the traditional “press together” style.

 The heavy-duty freezer bags can be hard to find once you’re out of the US (particularly in the larger sizes), so I try to re-use as many as possible although I never re-use ones that had meat in them for fear of contamination.
 I also took bags back from the US several times.
 You can often buy them in quantity at Costco, Sam’s Club or on Amazon at much cheaper prices than at your local grocery store.
-Here are links to the ones available on Amazon if you can’t find them near you:

 2. Permanent felt markers.
 I like the Sharpie fine point felt pens for marking on Ziploc bags and on the top of canned goods.
 Don’t use markers that aren’t permanent — the ink will run if it comes in contact with any little bit of water!